LSE–Gaddafi affair: LSE planned to train "Libya's future elite"

 The Times reported on 3 March 2011 that the LSE had secured a £2.2 million deal to train hundreds of members of Libya's elite.
 The School agreed to bring 400 "future leaders" from Libya for training in leadership and management, with an additional 250 people due to be trained in Libya itself.
 The private commercial arrangement was made by Gaddafi.

-According to WikiLeaks, American diplomats were told in September 2009 by Libya's National Economic Development Board that they were “co-operating with the U.K. government and the London School of Economics, among other U.K. institutions, on an exchange program to send 400 people to London for leadership and management training."
+According to leaked diplomatic cables, American diplomats were told in September 2009 by Libya's National Economic Development Board that they were "co-operating with the U.K. government and the London School of Economics, among other U.K. institutions, on an exchange program to send 400 people to London for leadership and management training."
 Professor Francis Terry, Dept of Public Management, was academic director for the Libya programme and Julius Sen, LSE Enterprise, the co-director.
 Professor Terry described his involvement as "a very stimulating experience."
 According to press reports, references to the program on LSE's website have subsequently been removed.